Exponential Savings in Agnostic Active Learning through Abstention: Introduction

+\paragraph{Relations to \citep{bousquet2019fast}.} The model we are considering has been recently considered in the context of passive learning. \citeauthor{bousquet2019fast} show that the passive learning sample complexity $\Theta(\frac{1}{\varepsilon^2})$ can be improved to $O(\frac{1}{p\varepsilon}\log \frac{1}{\varepsilon})$ whenever \eqref{eq:rpexcessrisk} is used.
 We use an improved version of their argument as a subroutine and provide a simplified analysis for it.
 It appears that in the context of active learning just being able to provide a $O(\frac{1}{p\varepsilon}\log \frac{1}{\varepsilon})$ sample complexity is not sufficient.
-We instead directly exploit a phenomenon first observed by \cite{Audibert07}, which in our case can be described as follows: for some realizations of the labels the difference $R^p(\widehat{f}) - R(f^*)$ can be negative and \eqref{eq:rpexcessrisk} immediately follows.
+We instead directly exploit a phenomenon first observed by \citet{Audibert07}, which in our case can be described as follows: for some realizations of the labels the difference $R^p(\widehat{f}) - R(f^*)$ can be negative and \eqref{eq:rpexcessrisk} immediately follows.
 One of our key technical observations is that there is a way to detect this event using only the learning sample.